evidentlyai/evidently/docs/book/reports/no-target-performance.md

 * You can [specify the drift detection methods and thresholds](../customization/options-for-statistical-tests.md).
 * You can add a [custom drift detection method](../customization/add-custom-metric-or-test.md).
 * You can apply data quality and stability checks only to selected columns.
-* You can add extra tests to this preset, e.g., to perform column-level drift checks for most important features.
+* You can add extra tests to this preset, e.g., to perform column-level drift checks for the most important features.
-* You can create a different test suite from scratch taking this one as an inspiration.
+* You can create a different test suite from scratch, taking this one as an inspiration.

 Head here to the [All tests](../reference/all-tests.md) table to see the description of individual tests and default parameters.